-Artist Explains with Augmented Reality
+Artist Explains with AR

 Art is interesting, even for people who are not professionals.
 But art can also be confusing, and sometimes it would be great to learn more about the piece in question.
 The idea of ‘Artist Explains’ is that while walking through an exhibition, visitors can pull out their phone to have the artist appear next to their artwork, explaining their ideas and processes or even reacting to questions.
 Users could scan a QR code with an app or let it recognize the artwork visually.

 Creates a sort of personal connection between the artwork, the artist, and the onlooker.
 Actually understanding the artists ideas can make the whole museum experience more interesting and pleasant.
 It is an especially great way of giving children and students an understanding of art and culture.
 They are a lot less frustrated and a lot more likely to benefit from the visit.
 In turn, that is how museums, galleries and artists can benefit from this as well.
 More satisfied audiences are more likely to come back.
 And children that gain interest in art are their future audience.